buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - **Range**:: 36 meters
 - **Duration**:: 1 minute, Concentration

-You alter the metabolism of up to 2 plus the number of times you' \*\*ve taken Magic Adept creatures of your choice in a 3-meter radius within range.
+You alter the metabolism of up to 2 plus the number of times you' \*\*ve taken Magic Adept, creatures of your choice in a 3-meter radius within range.
 When you cast the spell, each target must succeed on a Will Saving Throw or perform one fewer Action per round for the duration of the spell.

 This spell counters and is countered by Haste.

 **For each Magic Critical Success** obtained in the Magic Check, you can affect one additional creature.

-**Critical Saving Throw Failure**: In case of Critical Failure, you are slowed by an additional Action.
+**Critical Saving Throw Failure**: On a Critical Failure, you are slowed by an additional Action.

 ### Speak with Animals